Expression quantitation with featurecounts

 The first step that you would need to do is to use Trimmomatic to clean up your paired reads.
 We saw how to do this back in Lab 2.
 I’ve done this for you, though.
 I used a similar set of thresholds as we did for the Illumina genome data for assembly.

 The next step is to use bowtie2 to map each of the four samples to the reference genome of V. vulnificus CMCP6.
-We learned how to do this in Lab 4.
+We learned how to do this last week.
+Remember that you’ll want to map both the read pairs and the singletons to include in the count.
 I have included the reference genome fasta (and the matching GTF annotation file from EMBL, which featurecounts will need to create per-gene read counts) in the Dropbox.

 If you’re curious and have the time, you could also try doing this with the subread aligner in the subread package, and even check to see if using subread vs. bowtie makes a difference to your results.
 Or work with a friend and one of you do it one way and one do it the other way and compare.

 Once you have your mapped reads, you’ll need to combine your output SAM or BAM file with the genome sequence and the GTF file information about feature locations, to produce a file containing counts per gene.
-To do this, we’re going to use the featurecounts program from the subread package.
-This package can be installed either as an R package or as a command-line program.
+To do this, we’re going to use the featurecounts program from the subread package in R. This package can be installed either as an R package or as a command-line program.
 I have had the best luck using the command line version.
 You should be able to install this on your machine as you have for some of the other tools this semester.
+If you like R a lot, you can go ahead and try to install subread in R.

 Once subread is installed, you will only need to use the featurecounts program (unless you’re trying out the subread aligner, see above).
 You absolutely have to have a matching genome file and GTF file for this or featurecounts is going to give you empty results.
 While NCBI provides bacterial genomes as separate chromosome FASTA files, EMBL has the option of downloading them as concatenated FASTAs with the corresponding annotation contained in a single GTF.
 The files you need from the Dropbox are: